Duván Zapata: Atalanta

-On 12 July 2018, Zapata joined Atalanta on a two-season loan deal with an option to purchase.
+On 12 July 2018, Zapata joined Italian club Atalanta on a two-season loan deal with an option to purchase.
 On 26 December 2018, Zapata scored twice in a 2–2 draw against Juventus.
 Later on 20 January 2019, Zapata scored four goals in a 5–0 away win versus Frosinone, becoming the first Atalanta player since Hasse Jeppson in 1952 to achieve this feat in Serie A. The goals lifted his tally up to 14 goals, all scored consecutively in his last 8 matches, making him the top scorer of the league jointly with Cristiano Ronaldo and Fabio Quagliarella.
 On 30 January 2019, Zapata scored twice in a 3–0 win against holders Juventus in the quarter-final stage of Coppa Italia.
 After helping Atalanta to reach the 2019 Coppa Italia Final, and achieve a third-place finish in Serie A, and consequently a spot in the Champions League, scoring 23 league goals in the process, Zapata was awarded a spot in the Serie A team of the year at the end of the season.
 On 1 October 2019, Zapata scored Atalanta's first ever goal in the UEFA Champions League in a 2–1 loss against Shakhtar Donetsk.
 On 17 January 2020, Atalanta exercised their option to purchase Zapata's rights on a permanent basis.
 A week later, he scored his first goal since his return from a three-month injury in a 7–0 rout of Torino.
 On 11 July, Zapata scored his 15th goal of the season in a 2–2 draw against Juventus, making it the first time since Juventus in 1952 that a Serie A club had three players with 15 or more goals in a season (Muriel, Iličić, Zapata).

 On 27 October 2020, he scored a brace in a 2–2 draw against Ajax in the 2020–21 UEFA Champions League.
 Zapata became Atalanta's joint-highest non-Italian goalscorer in Serie A on 15 May 2021, alongside Germán Denis, scoring his 56th league goal for the club against Genoa.

 Torino

-On 1 September 2023, Zapata joined Torino on a season-long loan, with an option to buy and a conditional €7m obligation to buy.
-In summer 2024, he joined the club permanently and was named as a captain.
+On 1 September 2023, Zapata joined Torino on a season-long loan, with an option to buy and a conditional €7 million obligation to buy.
+In July 2024, he joined the club permanently and was named as their new club captain.
 On 6 October 2024, he sustained an ACL injury during an away match against Inter Milan which would sideline him for the rest of the 2024–25 season.
+On 8 December 2025, he scored his first goal after return to action in a 3–2 defeat against Milan.